snoozesoftware/snooze-documentation/source/administrator-snoozenode/config.rst

 * *groupManagerScheduler.placementPolicy*

+Possible values are *firstfit*, *roundrobin* or the fully qualified name of the dispatching policy (see :ref:`plugins`).

 The placement policy is used to do initial assignment’s of VMs to LCs upon submission.
-Currently, two placement policies exist RoundRobin and FirstFit
+Default installation comprises Two placement policies : RoundRobin and FirstFit.
+You can write your own placement policy (see :ref:`plugins`).
+You can load your specific placement policy by specifying the fully qualified name of your class :

+*groupManagerScheduler.placementPolicy=org.inria.myriads.snoozenode.groupmanager.managerpolicies.placement.impl.MyPlacement*

 * *groupManagerScheduler.relocation.*